 Get started in historical fiction is a series of online workshops designed to help you start writing historical fiction.
 There are three workshops in total, each covering a different aspect of getting started in historical fiction.
 You can pick and choose which workshops you want to take, or you can take all three!

-Each workshop lasts approximately six weeks and consists of a series of assignments, all of which are assessed by a tutor.
+Each workshop lasts approximately six weeks and consists of a series of written assignments, all of which are assessed by a tutor.
 As you tackle the assignments and receive expert feedback, you’ll move closer to achieving the objective of each workshop.
-All assignments are accompanied by a help sheet with useful tips.
-You’ll be able to ask your tutor questions as you go along, and you’ll get final feedback at the end.
-As the workshops are online, you will participate remotely.
+All assignments are accompanied by a help sheet with useful tips, and you’ll be able to ask your tutor questions as you go along.

 Below, you’ll find details on each workshop, information about the tutors, testimonials from previous participants, and a FAQ section.

 Workshop one: Get started